-The final of Junior Eurovision Éire 2022 – Ireland’s national selection for Junior Eurovision has taken place, where the three remaining finalists that remain in the running to be Ireland’s representative fought for the chance to represent Ireland in Armenia.
-Sophie Lennon emerged victorious and winning the right to represent Ireland in Yerevan.
+The final of Junior Eurovision Éire 2023 – Ireland’s national selection for Junior Eurovision has taken place, where the three remaining finalists that remain in the running to be Ireland’s representative fought for the chance to represent Ireland in France.
+Jessica McKean emerged victorious and winning the right to represent Ireland in Nice.

-The final of Junior Eurovision Éire 2022 was broadcast on Sunday (October 23rd) on TG4, after the heats and semi-finals were filmed previously at RTÉ studios in Dublin.
-Presenter Louise Cantillon made a return as host for the show, reprising her role from 2021.
-However, for 2022, Darragh Ó Caoimh was the co-present the competition alongside Cantillon.
+The final of Junior Eurovision Éire 2023 was broadcast on Sunday (October 8th) on TG4, after the heats and semi-finals were filmed previously at RTÉ studios in Dublin.
+Presenters Louise Cantillon and Darragh Ó Caoimh made a return as hosts for the show, reprising their role from 2021 and 2022 respectively.

 The competing artists and the songs they performed tonight were as follows: